IBM/cloudpakforapps-workshop/workshop/exercise-0/README.md

 ![Data has been loaded!](../.gitbook/assets/images/db2/db2-6-csv-loaded.png)

 Repeat the process for [`products.csv`](../../data/split/products.csv) and [`customer-service.csv`](../../data/split/customer-service.csv), call these tables `PRODUCTS` and `CUSTOMERS`.
-Note that there will be an additional panel to configure data, the defaults are accetable.
+Note that there will be an additional panel to configure data, the defaults are acceptable.

 ![Repeat the process for the other data sets](../.gitbook/assets/images/db2/db2-8-csv-config-products.png)